Martingale Calculator

 Odds Type

-What Is The Martingale System?
+What is the Martingale Betting System?

-For example, if you’re playing roulette, bet $10 on red, and lose, you’d be $20 on the next spin to recoup the lost bet.
-If you lose again, you’d double that again and bet $40.
-At this point, you’d lost $30, but if you win with a $40 double or nothing bet, it was like you won that first $10 bet.
+With the Martingale System, you double your stake every time you lose a bet.
+For example, if you’re playing roulette, bet $10 on red, and lose, you’d bet $20 on the next spin to recoup the initial lost bet.
+If you lose again, you’d double the stake and bet $40.

-Let’s say you start with $10 and you continuously lose.
+Let’s say you start with $10, and you continuously lose.
 With the Martingale System, this is how your bets (and losses) would break down, starting with the first bet:

 1. $10 ($0)